Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Variational formulation for submanifold reconstruction

-Recall that our goal is to give conditions under which a solution to Problem~(\ref{problem:reconstruction}) provides a faithful reconstruction of \M. To express the conditions that we need, let us introduce some notations and definitions.
+Recall that our goal is to give conditions under which a solution to Problem~(\ref{problem:reconstruction}) provides a faithful reconstruction of \M. To express the conditions that we need, let us introduce some definitions and notations.

 \begin{definition}[Dense sample] We say that $P$ is an {\em $\varepsilon$-dense} sample of \M if for every point $m \in \M$, there is a point $p \in P$ with $\|p-m\| \leq \varepsilon$ or, equivalently, if $\M \subseteq \Offset P \varepsilon$. \end{definition}